Most teens don't want to talk about masturbation. Even though it might feel embarrassing to talk about it, many teens do it.

 Is it OK not to masturbate?

 Whether or not you masturbate is up to you.
-It's not wrong to masturbate, and it's not wrong to decide not to masturbate.
+There is nothing wrong with choosing to do it or not to do it.

 Can I catch an STD if I masturbate?

 You can't catch a sexually transmitted disease (STD) from masturbating.
-You also can't lose your virginity by masturbating.
+You also do not lose your virginity by masturbating.

 Can I masturbate too much?

 When masturbation starts to take over your life, then it could be a problem.
-If you'd rather hang out at home alone and masturbate than be with your friends, arrange to see a therapist or psychologist for help.
-If you don't know how to do this, ask your doctor or a counselor at school to help you set it up.
+If you'd rather hang out at home alone and masturbate than be with your friends, then you may want to talk to a therapist or psychologist for help.
+If you don't know how to do this, ask your doctor, parent, or a counselor at school to help you set up an appointment.

 What if I have questions about masturbation?

 Talk to a doctor or health counselor you trust.
-Their job is to talk to patients honestly about their body.
-They can answer any questions you have about masturbation.
+Their job is to talk to patients honestly about their bodies.
+They can answer any questions you may have about masturbation.